NathalieJoy27/Incident-report-analysis-and-respond/README.md

-# Respond to Incident
+# Incident report analysis and respond

 ## Objective

-The Respond to Incident this project focus on responding the incident using NIST cybersecurity framework such as Identify, Protect, Detect, Respond, Recover.
+This project focus on responding the incident using NIST cybersecurity framework such as Identify, Protect, Detect, Respond, Recover.
 This activity presents a complete incident report analysis to establish.
 As a security analyst it is important to understand how to proper reassemble a security analysis by given that it helps to coordinate the team to help mitigate future attacks.
 ### Skills Learned